-El Niño Winters In Charleston,
+El Niño Winters In Charleston, WV

 On September 13, 2006, the Climate Prediction Center announced that El Niño conditions have developed in the equatorial Pacific, with a significant increase in ocean temperatures.
 There is the potential for this event to strengthen to a moderate event by winter.

 Sea Surface Temperature Anomalies